 - Lower bandwidth: Analog images tend to be smaller than digital files.
 Because data is transmitted via coax, the setup uses less network bandwidth

-Cons of analog cameras
+Disadvantages of analog cameras

 - Cabling/wiring: Analog cameras can require extensive wiring, often meaning drilling into walls or masonry and threading conduit to a monitor or storage device.
 Cameras also require wiring to a separate power supply